Gauteab/elm-workshop/book/Task-2.md

     And while that might seem natural,
-    that would actually result in another compilation error, because it would cause a sircular dependency in our app (meaning that the article page imports APi, which imports article page, which imports API, and so on).
+    that would actually result in another compilation error, because it would cause a sircular dependency in our app (meaning that the article page imports API, which imports article page, which imports API, and so on).
     But even if we _could_ do that, it wouldn't actually be such a good idea, because it would couple the function for creating a comment to the article page.
     That would mean that other modules couldn't really use that function,